istio/istio/README.md

 Visit [istio.io](https://istio.io) for in-depth information about using Istio.

-Istio is composed of three main components:
+Istio is composed of these components:

 * **Envoy** - Sidecar proxies per microservice to handle ingress/egress traffic between services in the cluster and from a service to external